krzemienski/djs-agents/README.md

 The primary implementation uses the OpenAI Agents SDK, which provides:
 - Fine-grained control over each agent's behavior
 - Detailed token usage monitoring and budgeting
+- Extensive logging and visualization of agent interactions
-- More explicit error handling and fallback mechanisms
+- More robust error handling and verification steps

-- Support for agent visualization (see [Advanced Features](#advanced-features))
+**Best for:**
+- When you need detailed control over the search process
+- When visualization of agent interactions is desired
+- When you want to track token usage and costs in detail

 ```bash
 # Run the Agents SDK implementation (default)